 Alex GingoldAmanda GingoldANTI-SLAPPAttorney Joseph FerrisChristopher J. LeavellDonutNV FranchiseDonutNV Franchise FailuresFREE SPEECHKlehr Harrison Harvey BranzburgSLAPPSPOTLIGHT 1William J. Clements

-(UnhappyFranchisee.Com) To all my fellow free speech advocates and organizations who worked tirelessly, some for more than a decade, to get anti-SLAPP protections enacted in Pennsylvania, I regret to inform you:
+(UnhappyFranchisee.Com) To all my fellow free speech advocates and organizations who worked tirelessly, some of you for more than a decade, to get anti-SLAPP protections enacted in Pennsylvania, I regret to inform you:

 We left the job half-done.